 The Siberian Tiger

-The Siberian tiger (Panthera tigris altaica), which is also less commonly called the Amur tiger, inhabits the Sikhote Alin Mountain region, although there is a small number of them in the Russian Far East too.
+The Siberian tiger (Panthera tigris altaica), which is also less commonly called the Amur tiger, inhabits the Sikhote Alin Mountain region.
+There is also a small number of them in the Russian Far East too.
 The Siberian tiger is the largest subspecies of the cat family (felidae) alive today and is an endangered species that is at a high risk of extinction.

 The felidae are the least likely to eat vegetable food matter of all the carnivores on the planet.
 Felids made their appearance about 25 million years ago.